Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

-Starting from the algorithm of Mostéfaoui, Moumen, and Raynal ~\cite{DBLP:conf/podc/MostefaouiMR14}, from now on MMR, this study proposes an even more fault-tolerant consensus algorithm, which is a variant on MMR.
-Note that MMR provides randomized liveness guarantees, \ie with the probability of $1$, MMR satisfies the BC-termination requirement within a finite time that is known only by expectation.
-The proposed solution satisfies BC-termination within a time that depends on a predefined parameter $M \in \mathbb{Z}^+$.
+Starting from the algorithm of Mostéfaoui, Moumen, and Raynal~\cite{DBLP:conf/podc/MostefaouiMR14}, from now on MMR, this study proposes an even more fault-tolerant consensus algorithm, which is a variant on MMR.
+Note that MMR provides randomized liveness guarantees, \ie with the probability of $1$, MMR satisfies the BC-completion requirement within a finite time that is known only by expectation.
+The proposed solution satisfies BC-completion within a time that depends on a predefined parameter $M \in \mathbb{Z}^+$.
 However, it provides randomized safety guarantees, \ie with the probability of $1-\bigO(2^{-M})$, the proposed solution satisfies the BC-validity and BC-agreement requirements.
-Since the number of bits that each node needs to store is $3nM+\lceil \log M\rceil$, we note that the probability for violating safety can be made, in practice, to be extremely small, see Remark~\ref{thm:pratSafe} for details.
+Since the number of bits that each process needs to store is $3nM+\lceil \log M\rceil$, we note that the probability for violating safety can be made, in practice, to be extremely small, where $n$ is the number of processes, see Remark~\ref{thm:pratSafe} for details.

+We note that the literature often refers to BC-completion property as BC-termination.
+In Section~\ref{sec:SelfStabIntro}, we explain the reason for this deviation.

+{Also, Definition~\ref{def:consensus} considers a single instance Binary consensus object.
+Our implementation considers an extended version of {\em recyclable} Binary consensus objects that can be stored in a $\delta$-size set, where $\delta$ is a predefined constant (Section~\ref{sec:theAlgo}).
+This set can be repeatedly recycled once all objects complete their task and all non-faulty nodes retrieved their results (Section~\ref{sec:bck}).
+Thus, the proposed solution can be reused an unbounded number of times (and still, use only a bounded amount of memory).}